evelinakireilyte/TryB4Buy/README.md

 - Complete profile page design to make it more presentable and user friendly.
 - Add a wishlist feature to allow users to save items of interest.
-- Add notification to inform users of successful registration before or after redirecting to the log-in page.
+- Add a notification to inform users of successful registration before or after redirecting to the log-in page.
 - Adding ability for users to upload a profile picture.
-- Add user reliability rating.
+- Add a user reliability rating.